-Twitter Memes: New very safely-looking way of infecting your devices
+Twitter Memes: The most deceptive way of infecting your devices with cryptostealers

 If you have been around digital currencies for a bit, you probably know that in terms of security the only thing you can say with certainty is the next vulnerability will be an unexpected one.

 We had Trezor hardware wallets hacked by a teenager through a “trivial bug”.

 Ledger Wallet went through something similar a few times, not even mentioning all the campaigns targeting Exodus or Jaxx.